Can smart devices be a security risk?

 Practical steps to reduce risk

 Reducing smart device risk starts with visibility.
-A device cannot be managed properly if no one knows it exists, who installed it, whether it is still supported, or what network access it has.
+A device cannot be managed properly if no one knows it exists, who installed it, who administers it, whether it is still supported or what other systems it can reach.

 Useful steps include: